IBM/maximo-labs/MkDocs/monitor_nodered_csv_importer_2.0/docs/index.md

 The steps will cover:

 * Setting up your local Node-RED environment
-* Simulate a device in Monitor using the CSV file and Node-RED
+* Inject device data directly to Monitor using a CSV file and Node-RED
+* Inject device data from multiple devices through a gateway to Monitor<br>
-* Simulate a gateway in Monitor using a CSV file and Node-RED
+  using a CSV file and Node-RED
+* Have fun

+!!! note
+    Expected time needed to run the complete lab: less than 1 hour

 ---

-**Updated: 2023-03-21**
+**Updated: 2023-03-24**

 ---